 Enter Rank Tracker.

-Rank Tracker -> select project -> add keywords
+Rank Tracker -> select project -> Add keywords

-You’ll then be able to see when you win or lose a featured snippet—here’s how:
+Hit “Add keywords” at the bottom of the page and you’re set to see when you win or lose a featured snippet—here’s how:

 Here are the key parts to keep an eye on:

-- the number of featured snippets you currently own (plus the +/- change in the selected time period);
+- the number of featured snippets you currently own (plus the +/- change in the selected period);

-- the number of featured snippets in total for the keywords you’re tracking (plus the +/- change for the time period);
+- the number of featured snippets in total for the keywords you’re tracking (plus the +/- change for the period);

 - a graph showing your progress over time.

 To delve deeper into the specifics on the keyword level, just scroll down to the keywords list and see the time comparison data (7 days in this example):